How to Use Retin-A Tretinoin for Anti-Aging, Acne and Wrinkles

-One of our most popular prescription medications in dermatology is tretinoin (Retin A).
+One of our most popular prescription medications for acne in dermatology is tretinoin (Retin A).
 Why?
 Because it is one of the most powerful skin care products in the war against aging skin.
 It's tricky to use though.
 I'm a big tretinoin fan and here I'll give you tips from my practice for how to use tretinoin with a lower risk of skin irritation and dryness.

 - Tretinoin has proven itself to reduce, reverse and prevent wrinkles.
 (The younger a person starts using it, meaning in their teens and twenties, the more benefits they receive.
 But, it’s never too late to start using it!)